Skip to main content

 News and Announcements

-Dutchess County Commission on Human Rights Statement on Shooting in Colorado Springs Targeting the LGBTQIA+ Community
+Dutchess County Commission on Human Rights Statement on Israel and Gaza - January 30, 2024

 Read past statements from the Human Rights Commission